nginxinc/nginx-gateway-fabric/tests/README.md

 Before running the below `make` command, populate the required env vars in `scripts/vars.env`.

-To create the VM and run the tests, run the following
+To create and setup the VM, and run the tests, run the following

 ```makefile
 make create-vm-and-run-tests